LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 ## Final Thoughts
 It's necessary for an application to have an adequate amount of observability, but increasing observability can lead to significant performance degradation if the correct patterns aren't used.
 Therefore, it's important always keep memory usage in mind to keep the application running as efficiently as possible.

-### The Memory Goblin
-The idea of a memory goblin was brought to me by my most influential high school teacher, Anthony Viola, over 15 years ago.
-He mentioned that a prominent journal published an article about how computer memory works, and if I recall correctly, the article described memory management as a goblin managing drawers or shelves.
-I don’t remember the article’s title, the publisher, or the author.
-I tried looking for it using Gemini and ChatGPT, but they didn’t return any useful information.

 ### Relevant links
 * https://github.com/LajosPolya/Micrometer-Performance